Why and when your consent is necessary?

 Why do we collect, use, hold and share your personal information?

 Our practice will need to collect your personal information to provide high quality healthcare services to you.
 Our main purpose for collecting, using, holding and sharing your personal information is to manage your health.
-We also use it for directly related business activities, such as financial claims and payments.
+We also use it for directly related business activities, such as financial claims and payments, practice audits and accreditation.

 What personal information do we collect?

 The information we will collect about you includes your: